 Are there any other costs?
 Is there anything I need to bring?

 No additional costs.
-Please bring a pen and paper and your ideas!
+Please bring writing materials.

 When I've finished, what course can I do next?